jen67/The-odin-projects/rock-paper-scissors/README.md

     If playerScore is equal to 5 or computerScore is equal to 5:
       Remove event listeners from all choice buttons Display the winner modal
-      Set the winnerText content to the winner's message Display the final score in the modal
+      Set the winnerText content to the winners message Display the final score in the modal

 Function game():